dianepaverman/chalom_website/README.md

 3. Check it out at localhost:3000/#/NameOfRoute
 4. Add a corresponding stylesheet: client/app/styles/partials/_NameOfRoute.scss
 5. Open up main.scss and add @import “partials/signup”;

+## To Build
+Cd into the client folder and run grunt.
+This will create a dist folder in the server directory